-birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other a.
-What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc.
+- Birds: hawk, heron, eagle, songbirds, other: - Mammals: deer, bear, elk, beaver, other: - Fish: bass, salmon, trout, herring, shellfish, other:

-- b.
-List any threatened and endangered species known to be on or near the site. - c.
+b.
+List any threatened and endangered species known to be on or near the site.

+c.
 Is the site part of a migration route?
+If so, explain.

+Fish may migrate through shoreline waterbodies, numerous protected fish species utilize the Columbia River.

-If so, explain. - d.
-Proposed measures to preserve or enhance wildlife, if any: - e.
+d.
+Proposed measures to preserve or enhance wildlife, if any.

+e.
 List any invasive animal species known to be on or near the site.

-6. Energy and Natural Resources [help]
+6. Energy and Natural Resources Find help answering energy and natural resource questions